sidecartridge/sidecart-site-dev-docs/userguide.md

 {: .warning }
 It's important to note that the SidecarT board won't validate the integrity of `.rw` files.
 If such a file is corrupted, the Atari ST won't be able to interface with it, either for reading or writing.
 {: .warning}

+### Create an empty writable floppy image

+The SidecarT board can be configured to create an empty writable floppy image to create our own content or have a blank floppy image to copy files from the Atari ST.

+After selecting the option `Emulate Floppy image from microSD in Read-Write mode`, the first entry in the selection menu will be `< CREATE A BLANK FLOPPY IMAGE >`.
+Select this option and the SidecarT board will prompt for several parameters:

+- `Size [1]-SS/DD (360KB), [2]-DS/DD (720KB), [3]-HD (1.44MB)`: Select the size of the floppy image to create.
+- `Volume name (max 8 chars, dot, max 3 chars)`: The volume name of the floppy for the Atari ST computer.
+Can be empty.
+- `Image name (max 255 chars)`: The name of the floppy image file stored in the microSD card.
+Cannot be empty.

+Now the SidecarT will need a few seconds to create the empty floppy image.
+After that, the Atari ST will report to the user that the new image is ready to be used.
+The user can now select the new read/write image as any other in the floppy image folder.

+### Floppy image formats supported

+The default format supported by the SidecarT is the `.ST` format.
+Starting from version v0.0.11, SidecarT can also read the `.MSA` format, converting it to `.ST` format on the fly.
+Under the covers, everything is a `.ST` file.

+A special mention to read-write images with the extions `.rw`.
+All `.ST` files are read-only files.
+The SidecarT board will create a copy of the `.ST` file with the `.rw` extension to emulate a writable floppy image.

 ## Atari ST database of floppy images